-The decisions are being left up to individuals, either in the mailroom or other prison officials who are , I would argue, ill-equipped on how best to make decisions about what prisoners should have access to.
+The decisions are being left up to individuals, either in the mailroom or other prison officials who are, I would argue, ill-equipped at best on how best to make decisions about what prisoners should have access to.

-I was refreshing my memory in reading a piece in preparation for today's panel around the idea of censorship in pulse in American prisons, and how this is such an underdiscussed problem across the board.
-It's not something that [unintelligible 00:19:56] to be part of this panel and on this panel with amazing folks.
+I was refreshing my memory in reading a piece in preparation for today's panel around the idea of censorship and books in American prisons, and how this is such an under-discussed problem across the board.
+It's not something that-I'm grateful to be part of this panel and on this panel with amazing folks.

 This is probably the first panel that I've been on that is actually focused on censorship in prison, and that's very telling, considering that we talk about prisons so much.
-It may appear or show up as a topic or a subset within somebody else's prison presentation, but I believe, in all my years of organizing, this is the very first panel that I've been on that has focused on censorship in prison, and it's not, like I said earlier, limited to books.
+It may appear or show up as a topic or a subset within somebody else's presentation, but I believe, in all my years of organizing, this is the very first panel that I've been on that has focused on censorship in prison, and it's not, like I said earlier, not just limited to books.

-I think it's really important for us to recognize as [it's being pointed out?
-00:20:46] how this destroys individuals, but also how it destroys ties between people and their communities.
+I think it's really important for us to recognize as Saleem pointed out how this destroys individuals, but also how it destroys ties between people and their communities.
 Hopefully, we can get a little deeper into that.
 I could go on and on about this, but I'd love to hear what Stevie has to say.

 STEVIE WILSON: Thank you.
 First of all, I want to thank you for just being a part of a panel once again.
-I agree with what Kim said about should be [unintelligible 00:21:30].
+I completely agree with what Kim said about censorship being...